 Vikram Ekka grew up in a tea garden near Dibrugarh before he left to become a priest.

 He didn’t stay long in the seminary, instead finishing college outside, cutting his teeth as a student activist before entering journalism.
 He now runs a school in the tea estate where he spent his childhood.
-Ekka, 39, is an exception in a mostly uneducated community.“All political parties are like this,” he said.
-“We are second class citizens.”
+Ekka, 39, is an exception in a mostly uneducated community.

 The widespread lack of education has had significant consequences for the tea garden workers.
 There is little awareness of good health practices.
 Many, for instance, still depend on herbal medicine and quacks.
 Open defecation is not uncommon.
 Illiterate workers don’t always understand how to access government schemes and entitlements.
 Some don’t even know their rights as workers.